polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     net use S: \\<storage_account_name>.file.core.windows.net\sapmnt
     ```

-1. Within the Remote Desktop session to s03-ascs-0, from the Command Propmt, copy files from the local ASCS instances to the Azure Files-based sapmnt share by running the following:
+1. Within the Remote Desktop session to s03-ascs-0, from the Command Prompt, copy files from the local ASCS instances to the Azure Files-based sapmnt share by running the following:

     ```
     robocopy U:\usr\sap\S03 S:\S03 /e /r:1 /w:1